CNBC Daily Open: Everybody's fighting inflation

 Rally fades

-U.S. stocks fell on Wednesday for the third-straight session as investors took a breather from last week's rally.
-In Europe, markets lost ground after U.K. inflation data came in higher than expected.
+Asia-Pacific markets were mixed after U.S. Federal Reserve Chairman Jerome Powell stuck to his hawkish forecast for more rate hikes this year.
+This was after U.S. stocks fell on Wednesday for the third-straight session as investors took a breather from last week's rally.
+Hong Kong, China and Taiwan markets were closed for the Dragon Boat Festival public holiday.

 Chip plans